-Relevance Volume (megaliters/year) Comparison with previous reporting year Please explain Fresh surface water Relevant 11786.5 About the same If a site is adjacent to a river, it discharges the wastewater to a river after meeting the wastewater standards.
+Relevance Volume (megaliters/year) Please explain Fresh surface water Relevant 10121.8 About the same If a site is adjacent to a river, it discharges the wastewater to a river after meeting the wastewater standards.
 Therefore, "Fresh surface water" is closely related to our business, we select "Relevant".
 Based on the monthly water discharge data of our facilities, we estimate the volume of water discharges at all our sites and are working to understand that impact.
-The volume was decreased by 9.2% compared with the previous year.
-This is because the amount of water withdrawal was reduced due to water saving efforts and production fluctuations at the factory that discharges to fresh surface water.
-In the future, no major change is expected, but it is expected that the amount of withdrawals in 2020 will greatly decrease since the impact of COVID-19 will significantly reduce production.
-Our company-specific explanation for these thresholds is below.
-Much lower: Less than 49%, Lower: 50% - 85%, About the same: 85% - 115%, Higher: 115% - 150%, Much higher: More than 150% Brackish surface water/seawater Relevant 39675 About the same At the facility that uses seawater for cooling, used seawater is returned to the sea after meeting the wastewater standards.
+The volume was decreased by 12.8% compared with the previous year.
+The main reason for this decrease is the decrease in production due to the impact of COVID-19.
+For the next few years, we expect that the amount of water discharge to "Fresh surface water" will not increase due to the decrease in production caused by COVID-19 and the decrease in the number of facilities due to business restructuring.
+(Lower - About the same) Our company-specific explanation for these thresholds is below.
+Much lower: Less than 49%, Lower: 50% - 85%, About the same: 85% - 115%, Higher: 115% - 150%, Much higher: More than 150% Brackish surface water/seawater Relevant 38334.8 About the same At the facility that uses seawater for cooling, and used seawater is returned to the sea after meeting the wastewater standards.
 Therefore, "Brackish surface water/seawater" is closely related to our business, we select "Relevant".
 The volume of water discharge to seawater is sourced from direct measurement.
-Since the facility using seawater stopped operations for maintenance temporarily in 2019, it was decreased by 4.7% compared with the previous year.
+The volume decrease by 4.7% compared with the previous year.
+The main reason for this decrease is the decrease in production due to the impact of COVID-19.
 We have defined 85%-115% of the previous year as "About the same", so we chose "About the same".
-(See threshold below for details) In the future, no major change is expected, but it is expected that the amount of withdrawals in 2020 will greatly decrease since the impact of COVID-19 will significantly reduce production.
-Our company-specific explanation for these thresholds is below.
-Much lower: Less than 49%, Lower: 50% - 85%, About the same: 85% - 115%, Higher: 115% - 150%, Much higher: More than 150% Groundwater Not relevant <not applicable=""></not> <not Applicable&gt;</not Since we do not send wastewater to groundwater directly, we chose "Not relevant".
+(See threshold below for details) For the next few years, we expect that the amount of water discharge to "Brackish surface water/seawater" will not increase due to the decrease in production caused by COVID-19.
+(About the same) Our company-specific explanation for these thresholds is below.
+Much lower: Less than 49%, Lower: 50% - 85%, About the same: 85% - 115%, Higher: 115% - 150%, Much higher: More than 150% Groundwater Not relevant <not applicable=""></not> <not Applicable></not Since we do not send wastewater to groundwater directly, we chose "Not relevant".
 We will not change this direction in the future.
-Third-party destinations Relevant 5792.8 About the same When a site is located in the inland, it drains the wastewater to a third-party's treatment facility.
+Third-party destinations Relevant 5547.9 About the same When a site is located in the inland, it drains the wastewater to a third-party's treatment facility.
 Therefore, "Third-party destinations" is closely related to our business, we select "Relevant".
 Based on the monthly water discharge data of our facilities that monitor the data based on bills or in-house measurement meters, we estimate the volume at all our sites.
-It was increased by 1.0% compared with the previous year.
+It was increased by 1.3% compared with the previous year.
 This is mainly due to the production fluctuations at the facilities that discharge the water into third-party destinations, and not to any particular changes.
-In the future, no major change is expected, but it is expected that the amount of withdrawals in 2020 will greatly decrease since the impact of COVID-19 will significantly reduce production.
-Our company-specific explanation for these thresholds is below.
+For the next few years, we expect that the amount of water discharge to "Third-party destinations" will not increase due to the decrease in the number of facilities due to business restructuring.
+(Lower - About the same) Our company-specific explanation for these thresholds is below.
 Much lower: Less than 49%, Lower: 50% - 85%, About the same: 85% - 115%, Higher: 115% - 150%, Much higher: More than 150%